 Various teaching methods and educational activities that we already use at the college are the following: Lectures, power point presentations (offline and online teaching), problem solving, class discussion, group work, role play, personal assignment, case study discussion, simulation exercises (front office management training), article discussion, group projects project presentations and CD - ROM exercises.
 In addition, we utilize class practical trainings (first aid), practical trainings in laboratories (food and beverage and culinary classes), (menu planning and food and beverage controls), social media integrations in class, guest speakers, and field trips.
 Starting from the current semester, one of the teaching techniques that we are utilizing further is the learning through argumentation that is with open-ended questions, active response, reasoning and points of interest to generate more explanations.
-Another teaching technique that we intend to incorporate is the formative assessment to provide immediate feedback, understanding and evaluation before the end of a taught material.
-This will promote active learning in between the lessons.
-Moreover, an effective learning technique is to create learning stations by splitting the students and by rotating them.
+Another teaching technique that we have adopted is the formative assessment to provide immediate feedback, understanding and evaluation before the end of a taught material.
+This promotes active learning in between the lessons.
+Moreover, we are creating learning stations by splitting the students and by rotating them as we consider this an effective learning technique.
 Stations could for instance contain either listening to a lecture, watching video, reading an article, or completing an exercise or puzzle.
-Then, we can conclude with a class discussion or allocate questions to students.
-Furthermore, other teaching technique such as experiential learning will allow students to comprehend theory and academic content and how the taught content is applied to reallife experiences.
-Students under the guidance of their professor may further guestion each other on areas of further concern.
-We will develop the interdisciplinary teaching technique to inspire students to combine their familiarity from diverse taught courses.
-This will cultivate their creative and critical thinking skills while extracting material from a variety of academic areas to assist students to deal with practical problems.
-Additionally, we will apply the blended learning technique that combines classroom instructions with online learning resources and content and related software to deeper grasp the essence of that communicated material.
+Then, we conclude with a class discussion or allocate questions to students.
+Furthermore, other teaching technique we have adopted is experiential learning which will allow students to comprehend theory and academic content and how the taught content is applied to real-life experiences.
+Students under the guidance of their professor further question each other on areas of further concern.
+Moreover, we are applying the interdisciplinary teaching technique to inspire students to combine their familiarity from diverse taught courses.
+This cultivates their creative and critical thinking skills while extracting material from a variety of academic areas to assist students to deal with practical problems.
+Additionally, we apply the blended learning technique that combines classroom instructions with online learning resources and content and related software to deeper grasp the essence of that communicated material.